andrew/ultimate-awesome/README.md

 - [awesome-glasgow](https://github.com/allyjweir/awesome-glasgow) - Some highlights around Glasgow, Scotland.
 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
 - [capacitor4-firebase-analytics-example-project-capawesome-team](https://github.com/basvdijk/capacitor4-firebase-analytics-example-project-capawesome-team) - Capacitor4 with Firebase Analytics example project.
+- [awesome-energy-tools](https://github.com/BiaPri/awesome-energy-tools) - Central hub offering an extensive collection of datasets and tools for energy-related applications.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.